Looking Glass (band): History

 The group was formed in 1969, at Rutgers University in New Brunswick, New Jersey.
 The original version of the band broke up after college, with original members Elliot Lurie (born August 19, 1948) and Larry Gonsky (born October 20, 1949, Paterson, New Jersey) recruiting two new members to form the classic Looking Glass lineup, Jeff Grob (born December 6, 1950) and Pieter Sweval (born April 13, 1948 — died January 23, 1990), on drums and bass.

 The group had the #1 hit single for the week of August 26, 1972, with "Brandy (You're a Fine Girl)", written by Lurie; and also a Top 40 hit "Jimmy Loves Mary-Anne" (1973), subsequently recorded by Josie Cotton.
 "Brandy (You're a Fine Girl)" was released in the US in June 1972.
 It topped the Billboard Hot 100 for one week and remained on the chart for 16 weeks.
 This disc, their only million seller, was certified gold by the RIAA on August 9, 1972.

 Guitarist Brendan Harkin joined Looking Glass in early 1974, and Lurie left soon afterward to pursue a solo career, replaced by Michael Lee Smith, a singer from Georgia.
 Later that same year, the group changed its name to Fallen Angels.
 After Richie Ranno joined as second guitarist in September 1975, keyboardist Gonsky departed, and by late 1975, Fallen Angels's name had changed once again to Starz.

-New York radio station WPLJ-FM reunited Looking Glass, along with several others acts as part of a "70s Reunion Concert" on March 24, 1995.
-It was held at the Theatre at Madison Square Garden.
-Among the acts who took the stage at the sold-out concert were original lead singer Elliot Lurie and members of Looking Glass, Three Dog Night, Rupert Holmes, Andrew Gold, Alan O'Day, Ian Lloyd (lead singer of Stories), Sonny Geraci (lead singer of the Outsiders and Climax), and Robert John.

 In 2003, Lurie reconstituted the group with new musicians.

 Later history

 Lurie appeared as a solo artist with "Your Love Song," an entry on Billboard's "Easy Listening" chart in 1974.

 Grob left music in 1979 and became a landscape architect.
 In 2003, he reformed Starz and still tours today.

 Gonsky became a music teacher in Morris Township in 1994 and still teaches as of 2017.

-Sweval left Starz in 1978 and died on January 23, 1990, having succumbed to AIDS.
+Sweval left Starz in 1978 and co-founded the Skatt Brothers the following year.
+He died on January 23, 1990, having succumbed to AIDS.